ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-selection/index.md

 ### Example: Using forEachNode

-The Grid API function `forEachNode` can be used to select grid rows based on a business key..
+The Grid API function `forEachNode` can be used to select grid rows based on a business key.
 The example below shows selecting all rows with country = 'United States'.
 This method is also useful when you load data and need to know the node equivalent of the data for selection purposes.

 <grid-example title='Using forEachNode' name='using-foreachnode' type='generated' options='{ "exampleHeight": 590 }'></grid-example>